rhine3/audiomoth-guide/guide.md

 * Use freezer bags, not sandwich bags.

-* AudioMoth v 1.0 has sharp edges and switch.
-Taping over the sharp parts of the AudioMoth, or judiciously applying hot glue, reduces the chance of punctures.
+* Taping over the sharp parts of the AudioMoth, or judiciously applying hot glue, reduces the chance of punctures.

     * We do not apply anything next to the mic, as we are currently unsure of the effect on the recording quality.
 Take care not to obstruct SD card insertion or switch movement.